-Super Hexagon review
+Super Hexagon for iPad and iPhone review

 It's very easy to get into a trance when playing Super Hexagon.
 Not an altogether unpleasant one, but the techno music, flashing retro graphics and intense focus required send you into a loop of constant restarting, and it's very easy to plan on a quick go, then look up bleary eyed to see that you've been staring at your screen for an hour, and have ended up back at the bus depot.
 It should come with a warning about not playing it on public transport.